 Need books for your 15-minutes of required reading?
 Looking for the next book you’ll fall in love with?
 Need tutoring help?
 Ontario City Library is here for you!
 Use the resources below to help you with your schoolwork!

-We can create book bundles based on interest and reading level or have a list of book recommendations emailed to you!
+We can create book bundles based on interest and reading level or have a list of book recommendations from Charlie the Bat emailed to you!
 Fill out the form here!

 Online Learning Support Brainfuse

 Have your homework and college needs met with Brainfuse!
 Ontario City Library card required.